-Special Accommodations: If you require special accommodations due to a disability, please contact Katie Medina at katie.medina.ctr@ushs.edu 4 weeks prior to the training so that we may provide you with appropriate service.
+Special Accommodations: If you require special accommodations due to a disability, please contact Jeremy Karp at jeremy.karp.ctr@usuhs.edu 4 weeks prior to the training so that we may provide you with appropriate service.

 Grievances: For any grievances or concerns with this training including those related to course content, non-receipt of certificate or other occurrences, participants may contact CDP's Continuing Education Director, Ms. Amanda Stanley-Hulsey, via email at amanda.stanley-hulsey.ctr@usuhs.edu.